FOSSEE/st-scripts/parsing_data.rst

 white space.
 The only road block we now have is conversion of string to float.

-The splitting and stripping operations are done on a string and their result is also a string. hence the marks that we have are still strings and mathematical operations are not possible.
+The splitting and stripping operations are done on a string and their result is also a string, hence the marks that we have are still strings and mathematical operations on them are not possible.
 We must convert them into integers or floats

 We shall look at converting strings into floats.
 We define an float string first.
 Type
 ::

     mark_str = "1.25"
-    mark = int(mark_str)
+    mark = float(mark_str)
     type(mark_str)
     type(mark)

 We can see that string is converted to float.
-We can perform mathematical operations on them now.
+We can perform mathematical operations on it now.

 {{{ Pause here and try out the following exercises }}}